caiks/TBOT03/README.md

 [TurtleBot3](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) is a [Robot Operating System](https://www.ros.org/about-ros/) standard platform robot.
 Here we extend the developments in [TBOT01](https://github.com/caiks/TBOT01#readme) and  [TBOT02](https://github.com/caiks/TBOT02#readme) to examine *slice* topologies and motor actions.

 The implementation of *slice* topologies in `TBOT02` only had a low action success rate.
 The best topologies approximate closely to the physical configuration space and affordances, with diverse neighbourhoods and complete connectivity.
-In `TBOT02` the topologies were far from optimal!
+In `TBOT02` the topologies were far from optimal.
 In `TBOT03` we will seek to improve this performance by considering the factors that increase *model likelihood*, *slice* topology connectivity and completeness, and action responsiveness.
 To do this we will control the timings of scans and actions.
 This will allow us to manually control the turtlebot so that we can trace the action decisions that would have been taken in the various modes.
 In this way `TBOT03` will debug `TBOT02`.

-As well as the `location` goal mode of `TBOT02`, we will consider two more modes in `TBOT03`, in order to investigate *slice* topologies.
+As well as the `location` goal type of `TBOT02`, we will consider three more goal types in `TBOT03`, in order to investigate *slice* topologies.

 First, in 'random' mode the turtlebot acts to match the `motor` *histogram* for each *slice* to a desired uniform distribution.
 In this way the turtlebot will stochastically explore the physical configuration, so improving the *slice* topology's representation.
 'Random' mode is used in the action *level*, which is defined as the *level* that acts on the motor *variables*.

 Second, in 'interest' mode the turtlebot acts to move towards the *slice* with the greatest *size* per parent *slice size*.
 The turtlebot therefore will tend to spend more time in the *slices* with the highest potential for *modelling* so far undetected *alignments*, thus improving the *model likelihood* per active *history size*.
 This is similar to static *induction* in which the largest *slice* is *induced* first, but avoids large *slices* with *independent substrates*.

+Last, in 'unusual' mode the turtlebot acts to move towards the *slice* with the least *size* per parent *slice size*, i.e. far *off-diagonal* rather than *on-diagonal*.
+These goals are by definition hard to attain.
+It is hoped that the turtlebot will tend to find *slices* with high potential *alignments* near to, or on the way to, 'unusual' goals.

-'Interest' mode can be used at any *level*.
+'Interest' or 'unusual' modes can be used at any *level*.
 In an action *level*, i.e. one that has motor *variables* in an *underlying substrate*, the active chooses actions that transition to the subset of neighbouring *slices* which have the fewest transitions to the goal *slice*.
 We will be examining only action *levels* for the moment.

 In higher *levels* which are not also action *levels*, i.e. they do not have actions in an *underlying substrate*, but consist of a set of *underlying frames* of an action *level*, the goal *slice* of a higher *level* implies a set of goal *slices* in the *underlying* action *level*.
 So higher *levels* could operate in 'interest' mode indirectly.

-In general, the interests of different actives may sometimes be contradictory, so some method of coordinating between them will be needed.
-In this investigation, however, we will only be examining the case where there is one action *level* active in 'interest' mode.
+Also, the interests of different actives may sometimes be contradictory, so some method of coordinating between them will be needed.
+In this investigation, however, we will only be examining the case where there is one action *level* active in 'interest' or 'unusual' mode.

 ## Sections